 So far we’ve only talked about commercial 3D printers.
 There is a whole other world of 3D printers: personal and DIY hobbyist models.
 And they are getting cheap, with prices typically in the range of $300 – $2,000.

 The RepRap open source project really ignited this hobbyist market in the same way the Apple I microcomputer ignited the hobbyist desktop computer market in the late 1970s.
 For about a thousand dollars, people have been able to buy the RepRap kit and put together their own personal 3D printer, complete with any customizations they were capable of making.
 And what’s more, these printers print most of the parts for more printers.
-Complete self-replication, including electronic circuit boards, is the goal.
+RepRap is short for replicating rapid prototyper, so complete self-replication, including electronic circuit boards, is the goal.

 The interest in RepRap spawned scores of other low-cost 3D printers, both DIY and fully-assembled, and as the prices keep coming down, it puts 3D printers into more and more and more hands.